Voting & Civic Engagement

 All voters in Wisconsin can request an absentee ballot be mailed to them for any reason.
 Voters must be registered before they can request an absentee ballot.
 Voters may request their absentee ballot in writing.
 Voters must provide a photo ID with their absentee ballot request.

-The Wisconsin deadline to request an absentee ballot will be available closer to the upcoming elections.
-Completed absentee ballots can be mailed to the City Clerk’s Office in the pre-addressed envelope enclosed with your ballot, can be dropped off at a ballot dropbox, or you can return your ballot in person to the City Clerk’s Office at the Municipal Building (625 52nd St.) by 8 p.m. on Election Day.
+The deadline to request an absentee ballot for the Wisconsin General Election is 5 p.m. on Thursday, Nov.
+3. Completed absentee ballots can be mailed to the City Clerk’s Office in the pre-addressed envelope enclosed with your ballot, can be dropped off at a ballot dropbox, or you can return your ballot in person to the City Clerk’s Office at the Municipal Building (625 52nd St.) by 8 p.m. on Election Day.
 Note: Only you may turn in your ballot to the City Clerk’s Office — no one may submit it for you.

 Proof of Residence in Wisconsin